-Fully Employed MBA Program Payment Terms
+Payment Terms

-Tuition payment or tuition payment arrangements for each trimester should be made prior to the payment due date.
+Tuition payment or tuition payment arrangements for each trimester should be made prior to the first due date.

-Executive MBA and P/KE Programs Payment Terms
+Executive MBA and PKE Programs Deposit Payment Terms

 Within ten days of the student's acceptance, a \$2,000 nonrefundable deposit must be submitted to guarantee the right to register.
 This deposit will be credited toward the tuition for the first term upon enrollment.
 Tuition for each trimester is charged at the flat rate indicated under the "Current Charges" section of this catalog.
-Tuition payment or tuition payment arrangements for each trimester should be made prior to the payment due date.

-MSOD Program Payment Terms
+MSOD Program Deposit Payment Terms

 Within 15 days of the student's acceptance, a \$1,400 nonrefundable deposit must be submitted to guarantee the right to register.
 This deposit will be credited toward the tuition for the first term upon enrollment.
 Tuition for each trimester is charged at the flat rate indicated under the "Current Charges" section of this catalog.
-Tuition payment or tuition payment arrangements for each trimester should be made prior to the payment due date.